Scott Carpenter: Civilian awards

+Honors

-In 1962, Boulder community leaders dedicated Scott Carpenter Park and Pool in honor of native son turned Mercury astronaut.
-The park features at 25-foot tall climbable metal rocket spaceship.
+In 1962, Boulder community leaders dedicated Scott Carpenter Park and Pool in his honor.
+The park features a 25-foot tall climbable metal rocket spaceship.
 The now-closed Aurora 7 Elementary School, also in Boulder, was named for Carpenter's spacecraft.
 Scott Carpenter Middle School in Westminster, Colorado, was named in his honor, as was M. Scott Carpenter Elementary School in Old Bridge, New Jersey.
 The Scott Carpenter Space Analog Station was placed on the ocean floor in 1997 and 1998.
 It was named in honor of his SEALAB work in the 1960s.

-Carpenter was named to the International Air & Space Hall of Fame in 2008 and the International Space Hall of Fame in 1981.
-Carpenter, along with the rest of the Mercury Seven astronauts, was named to the U.S. Astronaut Hall of Fame in 1990.
-In 2017, Carpenter was inducted into the National Aviation Hall of Fame.
+Carpenter was inducted into the International Air & Space Hall of Fame in 2008, the International Space Hall of Fame in 1981, and the National Aviation Hall of Fame in 2017.
+Along with the rest of the Mercury Seven astronauts, he was named to the U.S. Astronaut Hall of Fame in 1990.

 In popular culture

-Speaking from the blockhouse at the launch of Friendship 7, Carpenter said "Godspeed, John Glenn," as Glenn's vehicle rose off the launch pad to begin the first U.S. orbital mission on February 20, 1962.
-This quote was included in the voiceovers of the teaser trailer for the 2009 Star Trek film.
-The audio phrase is used in Kenny G's "Auld Lang Syne" (The Millennium Mix).
-It is also used as a part of an audio introduction for the Ian Brown song "My Star".
+Speaking from the blockhouse at the launch of Friendship 7, Carpenter said "Godspeed, John Glenn" as Glenn's vehicle rose off the launch pad to begin the first U.S. orbital mission on February 20, 1962.
+The quote was included in the voiceovers of the teaser trailer for the 2009 Star Trek film.
+The audio phrase is also used in Kenny G's "Auld Lang Syne" (The Millennium Mix).